Understanding Code Changes

 General

-Code changes is an important metric because it gives indication regarding the size of a task and the risk level this task holds.
+Code changes are an important metric because it gives an indication regarding the size of a task and the risk level this task holds.
 The bigger the code changes number the higher risks that it presents.
 This metric is also important as one of the metrics that follow the throughput and productivity of individual/team/organization over time.

 Example